kapawlak/UCSBPhysSite/lab0.md

 In this intro lab, [google](google.com) we will learn how to use the phyphox app to take useful data.
 You can download the app from their [website](https://phyphox.org/).

-Phyphox allows you to use the sensors in your phone to measure quantities such as frequency, acceleration, magnetic fields, etc. Data can be exported in many common formats for later analysis.
+Phyphox allows you to use the sensors in your phone to measure quantities such as frequency, acceleration, magnetic fields, etc. Data can be exported in many common formats for later analysis [fn] You are encouraged to play with phyphox,  explore its capabilities and experiment ideas on the website, and take creative license to your investigations throughout the course.
+The instructions provided in each lab can be seen as a "minimum" requirement -- the features of phyphox go far beyond these suggestions [/fn].

 You are encouraged to play with phyphox,  explore its capabilities and experiment ideas on the website, and take creative license to your investigations throughout the course.
 The instructions provided in each lab can be seen as a "minimum" requirement -- the features of phyphox go far beyond these suggestions